mroswell/voter_poll_join/README.md

    $ git clone git@github.com:mroswell/voter_poll_join.git
    ```

-2. Ensure that your comma-separated voter and poll files match the format of the sample csv files (voter_file.csv and precinct_polling_list.csv).
-Note: any prefix before the "-" in the Precinct ID and Precinct fields could work, as long as there is a 'state' field in the voter file, and a 'State/ZIP' in the poll file.
+2. Ensure that your comma-separated voter and poll files match the format of the sample csv files (_voter_file.csv_ and _precinct_polling_list.csv_).
+Note: any prefix before the "-" in the Precinct ID and Precinct fields could work, as long as there is a 'state' field in the voter file, and a 'State/ZIP' field in the poll file.
 The number of digits in the zip code (in either file) does not matter.

 3. Ensure that you have Python 2.7 installed.